 Press and Publicity

-Jamie's featured on ITV's 'Am I a murderer?' broadcast at 9pm on Wednesday 10th October 2018.
+Jamie last appeared on television in ITV's 'Am I a murderer?' broadcast at 9pm on Wednesday 10th October 2018.

 Jamie's second edited book, Military and Veteran Psychological Health and Social Care: Contemporary Approaches, was published by Routledge, Taylor and Francis in May 2017 and was launched at the Victory Services Club and King's College London in March 2018.